What are Deadlocks in Teradata?

 Limitations

-We can’t avoid all kinds of deadlocks with the above-described strategy.
-It only works if both participating transactions work with table locks.
-If one or both requests use row-hash locking, deadlocks still can happen.
+The strategy described above does not eliminate all deadlocks.
+It is effective only when both transactions use table locks.
+If one or both requests use row-hash locking, deadlocks may still occur.

-Furthermore, deadlock detection takes time—Teradata checks by default for global deadlocks every four minutes.
-Teradata searches for local deadlocks every 30 seconds.
+Deadlock detection is time-consuming as Teradata automatically checks for global deadlocks every four minutes and local deadlocks every 30 seconds.

-Having global deadlock detection set to four minutes is counterproductive in this case.
+Setting global deadlock detection to four minutes is counterproductive in this case.

 What Kind of Deadlocks exists?